TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 **Figure 2-1**: The MVVM pattern

 In addition to understanding the responsibilities of each components, it's also important to understand how they interact with each other.
-At a high level, the view \"knows about\" the view model, and the view model \"knows about\" the model, but the model is unaware of the view model, and the view model is unaware of the view.
+At a high level, the view "knows about" the view model, and the view model "knows about" the model, but the model is unaware of the view model, and the view model is unaware of the view.
 Therefore, the view model isolates the view from the model, and allows the model to evolve independently of the view.

 The benefits of using the MVVM pattern are as follows: